Let’s talk about how these roasted golden beets will transform you to Paris.

-Let’s take a walk together back in time.
 In March of 2018, my family and I spent 10 glorious days in Paris.
-Unfortunately, my husband came down with something and opted to stay in and rest a few nights while I wined and dined solo amidst the locals.
-One of my favorite spots was a restaurant around the corner from our apartment in the 9th Arrondisement (Saint-Georges area) — Buvette Paris.
+One of my favorite spots was a restaurant around the corner from where we were staying in the 9th (Saint-Georges area) — Buvette Paris.

 What’s funny (to me, at least) is that Buvette has a sister restaurant in NYC, our backyard, and I’ve never been.
 C’est la vie.

 While dining at the bar, I enjoyed an appetizer of roasted beets with horseradish creme fraiche.
 Roasted red beets, a spicy, creamy, tangy sauce, and something crunchy on top, though I can’t quite remember what.
 I savored every bite, and I’ve been thinking about it ever since.

 Thankfully, roasted beets are crazy simple to make!

 Tender beets are naturally sweetened.
 Their flavor pairs so well with spicy horseradish.
 Crunchy walnuts, super fresh and nutty extra virgin olive oil, and flaky sea salt.
 Promise you won’t regret this, not one single bite!

 - Golden beets, though of course you could substitute red beets or Chioggia beets

 - Arugula micro greens (packed with nutrients!) or other fresh herbs, such as tarragon, dill, chives, or chervil